redis/redis-doc/topics/cluster-tutorial.md

 cluster by writing some meaningful configuration to the nodes.

-This is very easy to accomplish as we are helped by the Redis Cluster command line utility called `redis-trib`, that is a Ruby program executing special commands in the instances in order to create new clusters, check or reshard an existing cluster, and so forth.
+This is very easy to accomplish as we are helped by the Redis Cluster command line utility called `redis-trib`, a Ruby program executing special commands on instances in order to create new clusters, check or reshard an existing cluster, and so forth.

+The `redis-trib` utility is in the `src` directory of the Redis source code distribution.
-You need to install 'redis' gem to be able to run 'redis-trib'.
+You need to install `redis` gem to be able to run `redis-trib`.

     gem install redis

-The `redis-trib` utility is in the `src` directory of the Redis source code distribution.
  To create your cluster simply type:

     ./redis-trib.rb create --replicas 1 127.0.0.1:7000 127.0.0.1:7001 \
     127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005